Caterpillar Equipment — Key Facts

 Finance Your Caterpillar Equipment

-equipment lenders, independent lenders, and SBA programs — we match you with the right financing for your specific CAT purchase.
+Manufacturer financing, independent lenders, and SBA programs — we match you with the right financing for your specific CAT purchase.

 Frequently Asked Questions